 Now, in case you want to unblock the sender, simply follow the same steps.
 Then, instead of clicking Block, click the Unblock button instead.

-How to block emails on Yahoo!
+How to block emails in Yahoo!

 How to block emails on iPhone and iPad

-- Click on Blocked, then choose Add New
+- Tap Add New

-- Tap From in the header and choose Block This Contact
+- Tap Block this Contact

 How do I permanently block someone from emailing me?